mailgamesmax/mailgamesmax/README.md

-- 👋 Hi, I’m @mailgamesmax
+- 👋 Hi, I’m Max
-- 👀 I’m interested in ...
+- 👀 I’m interested in different ways and directions of programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C# and to be honestly - i really like it!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any new project, if you are ready to spend a little extra time to help me develop as a programmer
-- 📫 How to reach me ...
+- 📫 How to reach me - just write a msg to mailgamesmax on gmail...
+See you mate!

 <!---
 mailgamesmax/mailgamesmax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.